 The majority of Canada’s international student cohort hail from three countries including India, China, and Korea.
-The great news is that applying to study in Canada is now even quicker for international students from eligible Asian and African countries.
+The great news is that applying to study in Canada is now even quicker for international students from eligible Asian and African, as well as Central and South American countries.
 Through the Student Direct Stream (SDS), you can obtain a Canadian study permit in 20 calendar days and no longer have to wait a few months.
 To qualify for the expedited application processing you must meet the criteria for a study permit plus additional requirements that we discuss in more detail below.

 What is the Student Direct Stream (SDS)?